JeffAbrahamson/hosts/fileserver/README.md

     # Copy configuration from $HOME/src/jma/hosts/siegfried/
     #   /etc/netatalk/AppleVolumes.default (setup serving directory and turn on time machine support)
     #   /etc/default/netatalk (turn on CNID_MEATD_RUN and AFPD_RUN)

+## Unison

+Copy the $HOME/.unison/ cache files from the old fileserver if available.